AIS-UCLA/website-astro/src/pages/fellowships/index.md

 ## Apply

-Applications are not open yet for Spring 2025.
+Click [here](//forms.gle/A1fA5A6nbzvftRPY8) to apply to the technical fellowship.
+Applications are due **Friday, April 4, at 11:59pm**.